 The subtle sweetness of the coconut with the earthy sage makes the absolute best pairing for the butternut squash ravioli, which leans into the same flavor profiles.
 Plus, creamy sauce and pasta is an age-old match made in heaven.

 This sauce is naturally dairy free, quick (20 minutes!!) and easy (less than 10 ingredients!!) to whip up, and versatile.
-This butternut squash and creamy sauce combo is especially delightful as a Fall pasta dish!
+Making it just the kind of sauce recipe I need as a mom with a packed schedule and passion for gourmet food.

 In this recipe, you will learn how to make a roux for the base of your creamy sauce, how to infuse strong garlic and sage flavors, and how to store and serve this creamy sauce for butternut squash ravioli and more!